SensorVista/DeepFuse/README.md

 This code and documentation are provided for reference only.
 No license is granted for use, modification, or redistribution without explicit written permission.

+For licensing inquiries and research partnerships, contact SensorVista, LLC.